Parks and open spaces in Wrexham: Open parkland

+Allotments

+There are three allotments in the city of Wrexham, and an additional one in Tanyfron, in the wider county borough.
+The three within Wrexham city are located on Erddig Road, Victoria Road, and Prices Lane.

 Nearby country parks

-There are seven parks and country parks located on the outskirts of Wrexham, in the wider Wrexham County Borough, at Tŷ Mawr (Cefn Mawr), Alyn Waters (Gwersyllt), Minera Leadmines (Minera), Bonc-yr-Hafod (Hafod), Moss Valley (Moss), Nant Mill (River Clywedog trail) and Stryt Las (Johnstown).
-As well as two other country houses at Brynkinalt and Iscoyd Park.
+There are seven parks and country parks on the outskirts of Wrexham, in the wider Wrexham County Borough, at Tŷ Mawr (Cefn Mawr), Alyn Waters (Gwersyllt), Minera Leadmines (Minera), Bonc-yr-Hafod (Hafod), Moss Valley (Moss), Nant Mill (River Clywedog trail) and Stryt Las (Johnstown); as well as two other country houses at Brynkinalt and Iscoyd Park.